 Tooth decay is the damage of the structure, and it can affect the dentin layer of the tooth and the enamel.
-With general dentistry, Kohrville TX residents can also learn how to prevent tooth decay.
+With general dentistry, our patients can also learn how to prevent tooth decay.

 The Tooth Decay Process

 In order to learn how to prevent tooth decay, it helps to know what causes it.
 The mouth is full of bacteria.
 There are hundreds of different types that live on gums, teeth, the tongue, and other places in the mouth.
-Some of the bacteria are helpful, but others play a role in the process.
+Some of the bacteria are helpful, but others can be harmful.
 The decay is the result of an infection from certain types of bacteria that use sugars from foods you eat to make acids.
 The acids cause the tooth decay process.
 When a tooth is exposed to acid often, such as when you drink or eat foods with high sugars, the repeated cycle of acid attacks cause the enamel to lose minerals.
 A white spot appears where minerals are lost.
 This white spot is a sign of early decay.

 You can stop tooth decay in its early stages.
 Enamel can repair itself with minerals from fluoride, saliva, and other sources.
 However, if the tooth decay process continues, your teeth will lose more minerals.
-Over time, as the enamel weakens, a cavity will form.
-Cavities are permanent damage from tooth decay and the dentist will have to repair it with a filling.
+Over time, as the enamel weakens, tooth decay can lead to a range of conditions, including:

 Tips on How to Prevent Tooth Decay from a Dentist

 Dentists have plenty of tips on how to prevent tooth decay naturally.
 For instance, our treatment specialists may recommend practices such as:

 Your diet is also important when it comes to learning how to prevent tooth decay.
 It’s best to limit snacks between meals.
 This can help reduce the number of acid attacks on the teeth and give teeth a chance to repair themselves.
 Save any soda, cookies, candy, or sugary drinks for a special occasion.
 Limit fruit juices.
 Don’t drink or eat anything with sugar after you brush your teeth at night.
 Saliva flow decreases while sleeping.
 Without adequate saliva production, teeth aren’t able to repair themselves after acid attacks.

-Researchers are also helping develop new ways to prevent tooth decay, such as with mouth rinses and toothpastes that heal early decay.
+Researchers are also helping develop new ways to prevent tooth decay, such as with mouth rinses and toothpaste that heal early decay.